timbar21/Codepath-Week-4-Twitter-Client/README.md

 # Project 5 - *Twitter*

-Time spent: **X** hours spent in total
+Time spent: **22** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [X] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
-- [ ] Profile page:
+- [X] Profile page:
-- [ ] Contains the user header view
+- [X] Contains the user header view
-- [ ] Contains a section with the users basic stats: # tweets, # following, # followers
+- [X] Contains a section with the users basic stats: # tweets, # following, # followers
-- [ ] Home Timeline: Tapping on a user image should bring up that user's profile page
+- [X] Home Timeline: Tapping on a user image should bring up that user's profile page
-- [ ] Compose Page: User can compose a new tweet by tapping on a compose button.
+- [X] Compose Page: User can compose a new tweet by tapping on a compose button.

 The following **optional** features are implemented: